tomvit/humla/Readme.md

 useful for technical presentations and was originally created as a tool for the Czech Technical University courses Middleware and Web Services and Web 2.0.

+To see Humla in action, go to <a href="http://vitvar.com/courses/mdw/slides/lecture1.html">Web Services and Middleware slides</a>.

 There is currently no IDE available, slides must be edited directly in HTML.

 Feel free to fork Humla, write plugins and patch it yourself!